Phirxian/phd-airphen-alignment/README.md

 + each detected point is saved on data/*.npy

 ## Phase 1 (Affine Correction):

+It's important to notice that closer we taken the snapshot, bigest is the distance of the initial Afine Correction.
+On the other hand at a distance superior or equlas to 5 meter, the initial Affine Correction is near to few pixels (1-5) that is suffisant to take an identity matrix.
+And directly use prespective correction (Phase 2).

 ![alt text](figures/math-affine-correction.png "equation of the affine correction")